Jessica Robinson (performer): After Over the Rainbow

 Robinson studied at the Arts Educational School.
 She was lauded for her efforts at raising Middlesbrough's profile and performed at the 2010 Middlesbrough Music Live event with The Wildcats of Kilkenny.

-In August 2010 it was announced that Robinson would temporarily take over fellow Over the Rainbow alumni Stephanie Fearon's role in Smokey Joe's Cafe.
+In August 2010 it was announced that Robinson would temporarily take over fellow Over the Rainbow alumna Stephanie Fearon's role in Smokey Joe's Cafe.
 Robinson performed for three nights in late August while Fearon recovered after an operation.

 Continuing to support her hometown's vibrant cultural scene, Robinson took the title role in the Christmas 2011 pantomime "Snow White" at Middlesbrough Little Theatre, and in April 2012 she starred in the video for Middlesbrough-based band Collectors Club's debut single, First to Know.

 Robinson performed in Mamma Mia! on London's West End as Ali.

 Robinson was part of the cast of Les Misérables Dubai.